VIGOR : Visual Goal-In-Context Inference for Unified Humanoid Fall Safety

 Vision-Enabled Fall Recovery

 We investigate the impact of vision on fall recovery by comparing our visual policy to a blind proprioceptive-only policy.
-The controller is activated only after the robot tilts 20 degrees, ensuring recovery begins from a true fall.
+The controller is activated only after the robot tilts 20 degrees, to test genuine fall recovery from a true fall state.
 The blind policy exhibits more unsafe behaviors, including increased head and neck contacts and erratic motions.

 Unsafe Blind policy